 As shown in Figure 10 / [F/H.TPS-Arch] there are a number of interfaces (A1, G1 and G2) where negotiation related to media associated with a telepresence end point may take place.
 Thus parameters such as those shown in the examples above may need to be transported across these interfaces.

 In order that each telepresence endpoint (or intermediate device) can understand what a parameter means it need to be described in detail.
-Section 7 below provides a list of parameters related to telepresence endpoints.Telepresence endpoint parameters
+Section 7 below provides a list of parameters related to telepresence endpoints.

+By utilising these parameters, the characteristics of the streams can be identified and actions performed for different applications.
+For example, spatial information for the captured audio and video media can be used to determine the best method for preserving the spatial relationships when rendered on the room equipment.

+Multiple parameters can be used together to determine the importance of the streams.
+Rendering and distribution decisions can be based on such combinations of parameters.
+For example, in congestion control less important streams can be simply dropped, or alternative captures that use lower resolutions or that use less bandwidth could be substituted.

+Telepresence endpoint parameters

 {Editor's note: The following structure has been proposed in order to present the parameters in a technology / solution agnostic manner to focus on the information needed rather than any particular coding or signalling (i.e. ITU-T H.239).
 As the list of parameters matures it is expected that addition sections will be added (or clause 7 will be modified) to discuss coding / signalling of these parameters.}